snow-tree/camera-probe/README.md

   </a>
 </p>

 ## Installation
-This package is designed to be run in a Node environment.
+This package is designed to be run in Node.
 For the best developer experience use Typescript.
 ```sh
 $ npm i onvif-probe-rx
 ```